A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Tetraquark Ground State Mass Bounds from QCD Sum Rules

 where $\tau=\frac{\Delta^2}{N}$ is in GeV$^4$.
 Combining~(\ref{dispersion}) with $\Pi \rightarrow\Pi^{\text{(OPE)}}$ and~(\ref{lsr_defn}) gives (see~\cite{Shifman:1978bx,Bertlmann:1984ih} for details)

 Similarly, combining~(\ref{dispersion}) with $\Pi \rightarrow\Pi^{\text{(OPE)}}$ and~(\ref{gsr_defn}) gives (see~\cite{Bertlmann:1984ih,Orlandini:2000nv,Harnett:2000fy} for details)

 For massless quarks, we set $\bar{\mu}=1/\sqrt{\sigma}$ in the LSR~\cite{Narison:1981ts} and $\bar{\mu}=\sqrt[4]{\tau}$ in the GSR~\cite{Bertlmann:1984ih,Orlandini:2000nv}.
 These RG-improvement results are based on an RG equation free of anomalous-dimension contributions; hence, the anomalous-dimension factor $\alpha_s^{2\gamma_1/\beta_1}$ from~\eqref{tilde_rho} should be included as an additional positive multiplicative factor.
 However, the phenomenological analysis presented below is based on the sign of the GSR and an LSR ratio; in both cases, the anomalous-dimension factor has no effect and so can be ignored (see a similar argument in Ref~\cite{Cid-Mora:2022kgu}).
 In Fig.~\ref{lo_nlo_lsrs_plot}, we plot $\lsr(\sigma)$, and, in Fig.~\ref{lo_nlo_gsrs_plot}, we plot $\gsr\double{\hat{s}}{\tau}$ at $\tau=1~\gev^4$.
 In both figures, the solid curve includes both LO and NLO perturbation theory whereas the dashed curve includes LO perturbation theory only.
 It can be seen that NLO perturbation theory makes significant contributions to both the LSR and GSR.
+Note that, for $\sigma\gtrsim 0.4~\text{GeV}^{-2}$, $\lsr(\sigma)$ becomes negative and, therefore, is unphysical for this region of Borel parameter.

 We split the hadronic spectral function into hadronic and QCD continuum contributions

 where $\rho^{\text{(had)}}(t)$ contains the resonance(s) content of $\rho(t)$, $s_0$ is the continuum threshold parameter, and $\theta(t-s_0)$ is a Heaviside step function.
 Plugging~(\ref{res_plus_cont}) into~(\ref{ugsr}) gives